akitiss/aprilSoftDev/23_fd_DoubleA2.0_aprilL-aahanM/readme.md

 time spent:

 ## Notable things
-- link the Fountain's style sheet via the normal way
+- can access Foundation's css via formal linkage method
 - assign certain class name for each styling for different divs
     - blog-post, grid-x, top-bar
 - to costumize the styling, add words following the class assignment. if the certain costumization is linked for exmaple the "small-6" connect them with a "-"
-    - <div class = "cell large"> will make padding around cell large
+    - ```<div class = "cell large>``` : will make padding around cell large
-    - <div class = "cell small-6"> will make cells smaller to the specific number scaled to 6
+    - ```<div class = "cell small-6>``` : will make cells smaller to the specific number scaled to 6
 - for different colors use different words such as
-    - primary, secondary
+    - primary, secondary, success, warning, alert, white, light gray, medium gray, dark gray, black
 - to change size of things use regular "style = 300px;"
 - got rid of white space for css
-- callout: div that is really easy to edit
+- add ``callout`` for optimal costimization
+    - ```<div class = callout primary large>```
+- significance of the dollar sign:
+    - identifier for when we want to use JavaScript
+    - used to identiify variables and fucntions
+    - used to be a shortcut to functions